wacncontent/CustomizeTool/output/articles/active-directory/active-directory-saas-airwatch-tutorial.md

     ![Request](./media/active-directory-saas-airwatch-tutorial/IC791925.png "Request")

     1. As **Request Binding Type**, select **POST**.
-    2. In the Azure portal, on the **Configure single sign-on at Airwatch** dialog page, copy the **Single Sign-On Service URL** value, and then paste it into the **Identity Provider Single Sign On URL** textbox.
+    2. In the Azure Management Portal, on the **Configure single sign-on at Airwatch** dialog page, copy the **Single Sign-On Service URL** value, and then paste it into the **Identity Provider Single Sign On URL** textbox.
     3. As **NameID Format**, select **Email Address**.
     4. Click **Save**.